olleicua/grue/README.md

 Q. Why should I use grue?

 A. Perhaps you have a great idea for a text adventure game but you aren't very good at / very interested in programming.
-Or perhaps you like to program can't figure out a simple elegant way to program a text adventure.
+Or perhaps you like to program but can't figure out a simple elegant way to program a text adventure.
 Either way, grue is for you.

 ---